On theoretical uncertainty of color dipole phenomenology in the J/Psi and Upsilon photoproduction in pA and AA collisions at the CERN Large Hadron Collider: Introduction

-As a summary on our recent works in the subject, in Ref. \cite{GGM1} the photoproduction of $\psi(1S)$ and $\psi (2S)$ states were computed in color dipole formalism and the results are in good agreement with LHCb data \cite{LHCb1,LHCb2} on $pp$ collisions at 7 TeV.
+As a summary on our recent works in the subject, in Ref. \cite{GGM1} the photoproduction of $J/\psi$ and $\psi (2S)$ states were computed in color dipole formalism and the results are in good agreement with LHCb data \cite{LHCb1,LHCb2} on $pp$ collisions at 7 TeV.
 On the other hand, in Ref. \cite{GGM2} the same states were analyzed in the lead-lead collisions at 2.76 TeV, including the coherent and incoherent contributions.
-The predictions are somehow consistent with the ALICE data \cite{ALICE1,ALICE2}.
+The predictions are somewhat consistent with the ALICE data \cite{ALICE1,ALICE2}.
 It was verified that the theoretical uncertainty is very large compared to the proton case, mostly at central rapidities.
 The quarkonium production, i.e. the $J/\psi$ and $\Upsilon$ states, in proton-lead collisions were investigated in Ref.\cite{Glauber1}.
 There, it was included predictions for the rapidity distribution in backward and forward regions in the process $Pb+p\rightarrow Pb+p+V$.
 In the proton-lead case it is possible to investigate at the same time the dynamics on the photon-proton cross section and on the photon-nucleus cross section.
 The dominant contribution comes from the photon-proton interaction as the photon flux due to the nucleus is higher compared to that due to the proton.
 It was shown in \cite{Glauber1} that the photon-nucleus contribution is relevant at large rapidities and increasingly important for the $\Upsilon$ states.
-The present work is an extension of Ref. \cite{Glauber1}, where now we consider the process $p+Pb\rightarrow p+Pb+V$, which has recently been measured by ALICE collaboration \cite{ALICE3} in 5.02 TeV energy.
-The focus is on the investigation of the theoretical uncertainties associated to the models for the dipole cross section and meson wavefunction.
+The present work is an extension of Ref. \cite{Glauber1}, where the focus is on the investigation of the theoretical uncertainties associated to the models for the dipole cross section and meson wavefunction.
 Furthermore, we provide predictions for the exclusive $\Upsilon$ production in coherent and incoherent lead-lead collisions at the LHC including their theoretical uncertainties.
+We note that in the present work we consider the process $p+Pb\rightarrow p+Pb+V$ as recently been measured by ALICE collaboration \cite{ALICE3} in 5.02 TeV energy.